 We fit a lot in to two days, I would have loved to have had a bit longer to enjoy a spa treatment at the hotel and I would have really liked to walk the Southend pier too (there’s a little train you can get back if you like which sounds so cute).
 We shall have to save all those things for our next visit!
 I’ll be posting more about the trip and where we ate in some upcoming posts.

 Thank you to The Roslin for the accommodation, breakfast and dinner.
-All opinions expressed are my own.
+All opinions expressed and words are my own.